taataa/tapspace/docs/dev/design.md

 # Tapspace progressive architectural notes

 These notes try to capture the process that lead to design decisions in the current Tapspace library.
+Whenever new features are planned, each aspect laid out in these notes should be considered.

 ## Design principles

-API design problems
+API design problems:
-  explicity vs simplicity
+- explicity vs simplicity
-  relative vs absolute
+- relative vs absolute
-  computation efficiency vs expressiveness one vs multiple ways to do things
+- computation efficiency vs expressiveness
+- one vs multiple ways to do things

 Separation of concerns
-  transformation construction vs moving the element positioning vs interaction
+- transformation construction vs moving the element
+- positioning vs interaction

 KISS - Keep it simple stupid
 DOT - Do one thing
-  Avoid complicated methods and options.
+- Avoid complicated methods and options.
-  If the method feels tedious to document, then it probably does or allows too much.
+- If the method feels tedious to document, then it probably does or allows too much.
-  Bad example: addChild(comp, position) where position can be many things.
+- Bad example: addChild(comp, position) where position can be many things.

+Premature optimization is the root of all evil
+YAGNI - You ain't gonna need it

 ## Construction